somosnlp/somosnlp.org/pages/hackathon/patrocinios.en.md

 #### 💛 Individual Sponsorship

-We know that there are people who have supported us from the beginning and others who have just met us and will support us in this new stage.
+We know that some people have supported us from the beginning and others have just met us and will support us in this new stage.
 We want to thank you for your effort and trust by adding your photo on the new "Community" page, send us your information!